haydenhigg/Callidus/README.md

-# Callidus
+# CallidusJS

-A collection of machine-learning algorithms for Typescript.
+A collection of machine-learning algorithms.

-Check [my website](http://www.thehiggy.com/static/callidus.html) to see a more intensive overview of the math and theory behind the algorithms.

-You can also get the Javascript version of this package on [NPM](https://npmjs.com/package/callidusjs).

 ## Notes: